febrezo/Facefy/doc/USE_ME.md

 It is not required, but it is usually a good habit to add them in alphabetical order to find them easily.
 Note that you will also need to add them to the `po/POTFILES` file to localize any strings within it.
 In any case, pay attention at any errors that may appear at compilation time.

 Note that if the new code has a dependency such `json-lib-1.0`, `gee-0.8` or `libsoup-2.4` you SHOULD also add the dependency too.
-In this template, this typical dependencies are commented, so removing the `#` would be enough.

 ```
 …
   dependencies: [
     dependency('granite'),
-#    dependency('json-glib-1.0'),
+    dependency('json-glib-1.0'),
     dependency('gee-0.8'),
-#    dependency('libsoup-2.4')
+    dependency('libsoup-2.4')
   ],
 …
 )